 Create an online newsletter that is sent out monthly to the staff.
 Include tools the teachers can use to make CCLS compliance a little easier.
 MailChimp is a great free website to use for professional looking newsletters.
-If you have less than 2000 subscribers and less than 12,0000 emails per month, then it is free.
-Present at Faculty Meetings even if it is a 1 minute website highlight or a new database that can help teachers find primary source documents.
+If you have less than 2000 subscribers and less than 12,0000 emails per month then it is free.
+Presenting at Faculty Meetings even if it is a 1 minute website highlight or a new database that can help teachers find primary source documents.

 “MailChimp is an email marketing service provider, founded in 2001.
 It has 3.5 million users that collectively send over 4 billion emails a month through the service.”
 (Wikipedia)

 Once you have the newsletter setup it is very quick to just add information when you want to use it.
-In fact, I plan to use this monthly for my own school.
+In fact I plan to use this monthly for my own school.
 I was excited to find it because I had been sporadically sending out information to staff as I came across it.
 To have a regular information source for staff is important.

 A good article on getting to the heart of the Common Core Learning Standards.
 Barbara Stripling and Diane Ravitch mentioned.
-Don’t be an island on to yourself.
+Don’t be an island onto yourself.
 Use the resources around you.